Inc44/dotfiles/COMMAND.md

 - `-a`: Print all available system information
 - `-r`: Print the kernel release version

-`unzip archive -d destination`: Extracts files from a ZIP archive
+`unzip archive -d destination`: Extract files from a ZIP archive

 `vim file`: Open the file in the Vim text editor